Sun Menahem

-Sun Menahem (or Menachem, סאן מנחם; born 7 September 1993) is an Israeli professional footballer who plays as a defender for Maccabi Haifa and the Israel national team.
+Sun Menahem (or Menachem, סאן מנחם; born 7 September 1993) is an Israeli professional footballer who played as a defender.

 Early life

 Menahem was born in Tel Aviv, Israel, to a Jewish family.

 Club career

 He made his professional Israeli Premier League debut for Hapoel Nir Ramat HaSharon on 11 May 2013 in a game against Bnei Yehuda.

 On 21 June 2015 Menhem signed a four-year deal with Maccabi Haifa.
 On 8 October 2018 he extended his contract with the club for three more years.

 International career

 He received his first call-up to the Israel national football team in October 2019 for Euro 2020 qualifiers against Austria and Latvia.
 He made his debut on 15 October 2019 in a game against Latvia.
 He substituted Taleb Tawatha in the 79th minute as Israel won 3–1.